s2t2/tweet-analysis-2021/warehouse/README.md

-## Data Warehouse (Shared Environment)
+# Managing the Shared Data Environment

+First, make the [upstream data](UPSTREAM.md), as necessary, in source datasets.

-Copying production data to the shared environment...
+Then copy production data to the shared environment, where it can be accessible to other researchers...

+## Dataset-specific Tables

+These tables are found within a given dataset.

 ### Topics